-- a) Summarize the success the program has had in accomplishing the goals, and/or in producing the outcomes that have been set within the action plans identified in the program's PREVIOUS program review.
-If a program is new and/or has no previous program review, please state this in the narrative. - b) Include at least one specific accomplishment in goal attainment as a result of implementing those plans from the PREVIOUS REVIEW. - Programs have a documented history of making improvements to their programs that better meet the standards.
+- a) Summarize the success the program has had in accomplishing the goals, and/or in producing the outcomes that have been set within the action plans identified in the program's PREVIOUS program review. <a href="If a program is new and/or has no previous program review, please state this in the narrative. - b) Include at least one specific accomplishment in goal attainment as a result of implementing those plans from the PREVIOUS REVIEW. - 2.
+Programs have a documented history of making improvements to their programs, especially those related to action planning.

-a) Demonstrate how the program has improved over time in meeting the standards as a result of the program's action planning efforts.
+a) Demonstrate how the program has improved over time as a result of the program's action planning efforts.
+Provide at least one specific example of changes implemented as a result of the previous action plans intended to strengthen the program.